cncf/wg-serverless/workflow/spec/readme.md

 Workflows have become key components of serverless applications as they excel at orchestration and coordination of their functional flow.

-The goal of the Serverless Workflow sub-group is to come up with a standard way for users to specify their serverless application workflow, as well as help facilitate portability of serverless applications across different vendor platforms.
+The goal of the Serverless Workflow sub-group is two-fold:
+-  Come up with a standard language for users to specify their serverless application workflow, as well as
+- Provide a Kubernetes Standard API to integrate Workflows into the ecosystem

+This will facilitate the portability of serverless applications across different vendor platforms.

 Serverless Workflow is a vendor-neutral and portable specification which meets these goals.